The Ultimate Guide to Cooking Tri-Tip: Flavorful and Tender Results

 Accompanying Sides: Complementary Delights

 You've got your beautifully cooked tri-tip, but you need something to go with it, right?
-Here's where creativity comes in.
-Mashed potatoes, creamy polenta, roasted vegetables, a salad – the possibilities are endless!
+Here's where creativity comes in. mashed potatoes, creamy polenta, roasted vegetables, a salad – the possibilities are endless!
 You can also use some of the juices from the tri-tip to make a delicious gravy.

 Part 7: Tri-Tip Tips and Tricks: Mastering the Craft